ColinHuart/Exercice-Cadavre-Exquis-Colin/README.md

 They went through the adoption procedure as wife and husbands and everything went well.
 *Now they live happily ever after.*

-**_Moral of the story: everything can go wrong in your life but therapy is a good thing I guess (the moral is not to adopt children please don't do this)**
+###**Moral of the story: everything can go wrong in your life but therapy is a good thing I guess (the moral is not to adopt children please don't do this).**
-Hidden moral of the story: cuckoos are cruel_
+Hidden moral of the story: cuckoos are cruel.

 ###### I didn't made this up.[Cuckoos really steal other birds' nests and when the egg hatchs, the bird pushes the other eggs to the floor to be the only one nourrished.](https://en.wikipedia.org/wiki/Common_cuckoo)